sieblyio/crypto-api-examples/README.md

-# Quantapi.io Examples
+# Siebly.io Crypto API Examples

-This repository contains example code for using the Quantapi.io SDK with various cryptocurrency exchanges.
+This repository contains example code for using the Siebly.io Crypto API with various cryptocurrency exchanges.

 ## Structure